Constuction Estimations

 Here’s a list of some key elements that must be considered for an accurate estimate:

 • The second element is the direct costs.
 These costs are directly related to the construction.
-The main components of these costs are materials, labour, and equipment.
+The main components of these costs are materials, labor, and equipment.

 Closing Remarks